mlnotebook/mlnotebook.github.io/content/post/tensorflow-basics.md

 return model_fn_lib.ModelFnOps(mode=mode, predictions=predictions, loss=loss, train_op=train_op)
 ```

-`ModelFnOps` class is returns that contains the current mode of the network (training or inference), the current predictions, loss and the `train_op` that we use to train the network.
+`ModelFnOps` class is returned that contains the current mode of the network (training or inference), the current predictions, loss and the `train_op` that we use to train the network.

 <h3 id="setup">Setting up the Script</h3>